Imaging-AI-for-Health-virtual-lab/Slice-Level-Data-Leakage/README.md

+# Deep Learning in Brain MRI: Effect of Data Leakage Due to Slice-level Split Using 2D Convolutional Neural Networks

 This repository contains the libraries and code required to reproduce the study in [1].

 Briefly, we illustrated the effect of data leakage caused by inappropriate train/validation split of 3D MR image data.
 Specifically, we trained three different 2D convolutional neural network (CNN) architectures using correct (subject-level) and incorrect (slice-level) data split on public and private datasets.
 The difference in the model's performance trained following both incorrect and incorrect data split is demonstrated to emphasize the extent of the over-estimation of the model's performance caused by data leakage.